University of Adelaide CareerHub

 1. The University of Adelaide CareerHub

-The University of Adelaide CareerHub is an online system used by The University of Adelaide Careers Service to advertise graduate employment opportunities, degree related vacation work and events to students and staff of the university.
+The University of Adelaide CareerHub is an online system managed by The University of Adelaide Careers Service to advertise degree related graduate employment opportunities, vacation work, internships, part time and casual opportunities and events to students and staff of the university.

 Employers can lodge vacancies via the internet at any time.
 Prior to going live, the University of Adelaide will review the listing and approve, decline or request further information from the listing organisation.
 Processing will occur during university business hours.
 Job advertisements will be approved or further information requested within 2 business days of submission.